cylynx/veritas-sandbox/README.md

 ## Veritas Sandbox

 This is a sandbox image of the Veritas diagnosis and assessment tool, and is meant to help financial services assess their AI and Data Analytics models.
-It wraps the diagnosis and assessment tool into a convenient jupyter lab interface.
-It consists of three parts:
+It wraps both tools into a convenient jupyter lab interface.
+The docker image consists of three parts:

-- Jupyter lab server as the main entry point
+- Jupyter lab server with [Veritas Diagnosis Tool] installed
-- Pre-built Python image with all libraries required to run the example notebooks
+- Example notebooks for [Veritas Diagnosis Tool]
-- Veritas assessment tool web application
+- [Veritas Assessment Tool] web application

 ## Installation